decentralizeddiffusion/decentralizeddiffusion.github.io/_posts/2024-12-26-decentralized-diffusion.md

   <img src="{{ '/assets/img/decentralized_diffusion/marginal_flow_associated.svg' | relative_url }}" alt="DDM Overview" style="width: 80%; height: auto;">
 </div>

 We train a separate diffusion model over each individual data cluster.
 This is standard flow matching training, so we can reuse popular architectures, hyperparameters and codebases.
 By adaptively averaging each model’s prediction at test-time, we sample from the entire distribution and optimize the global flow matching objective.
-We must learn a router to predict the adaptive weights of each expert model at test-time, which ends up being trained with a classification objective over the data clusters.
+We must learn a router to predict the adaptive weights of each expert model at test-time, which we train with a classification objective over the data clusters.
 We discuss this more thoroughly in the paper.

 We can visualize the component flows of a Decentralized Diffusion Model in the plot below.
 By ensembling them at test-time, we recover the global marginal flow.
 Drag the black $x_t$ circle to see the denoising predictions for each expert model (blue and red).
 Slide the time slider to see how the ensembled denoising predictions update the particle $x_t$.